averageSadGhost/averageSadGhost/README.md

 + 🎯 Passionate about making a positive impact through technology.
 ```

-- 🎓 Third-year Computer Science student at Modern University for Technology & Information.
+- 🎓 Computer Science student at Modern University for Technology & Information.
 - 💼 Backend Developer at **Cyparta**, focusing on scalable backend solutions using Django.
 - 💼 Former Software Engineer at **Elmadrasah**.
 - 👨‍🏫 Former instructor at **04Academy** and **Google Developer Student Club**.